-A POP-UP museum at Leicester’s Highcross shopping centre next week will give youngsters the chance to do a dinosaur jigsaw, make an Easter bonnet and maybe even handle some fossils.
+A POP-UP museum at Leicester’s Highcross shopping centre next week will give youngsters the chance to create their own street scene model, make their dream car out of cardboard and learn how the city’s streets have changed over the last 100 years.

-From Tuesday (19 February), Leicester City Council’s museums service will take over a vacant unit at the shopping centre to highlight some of its forthcoming exhibitions – and to provide some fun, free activities for children on their half-term holiday.
+From Tuesday (15 February), Leicester Museums & Galleries will take over a vacant shop unit to provide some fun, free activities for children during their half-term holiday, all inspired by the theme of ‘Cities’.

-The pop-up museum can be found in the lower ground mall, adjacent to Next, from Tuesday (19 February) until Friday (22 February).
+The pop-up museum can be found in the upper mall, opposite the Apple store, from Tuesday (15 February) until Sunday (20 February).
 Opening hours are 10am until 3pm.